allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

-The last thing that we need, is to check the key at application start and disable animations if needed.
-This can be done
+The last thing we need is to check the property at application start and disable animations if needed.
-in `AppDelegate`:
+This can be done in `AppDelegate`:

 ```swift
 @UIApplicationMain